mattleibow/WinUIAppUnpackaged/README.md

 Open the solution and first build the `Microsoft.ProjectReunion.Bootstrap` project.
 This will create a special nuget packge that is just to help AnyCPU work.

 Then, run the app.

+## Microsoft.ProjectReunion.Bootstrap

+The contents of this package i basically the contents of `microsoft.projectreunion.foundation\0.8.0-preview\runtimes`, but using the correct folder structure.
+Once the main package uses this, AnyCPU is here for free.